jundalisay/superb/content/en/research/mohammad/quran/sura-058.md

-58. THE ARGUMENT (al-Mujadilah)
+---
+title: "THE ARGUMENT (al-Mujadilah)"
+heading: "Chapter 58a of the Quran Simplified"
+date: 2022-01-31
+image: "/covers/quran.jpg"
+description: "This is the Book in which there is no doubt, a guide for the righteous."
+linkb: /research/mohammad/quran/
+linkbtext: "Index"
+linkf: /research/mohammad/quran/
+linkftext: "Index"
+---

-1. Allah has heard the statement of she who argued with you concerning her husband, as she complained to Allah.
+{{< s v="1" >}}  Allah has heard the statement of she who argued with you concerning her husband, as she complained to Allah.
 Allah heard your conversation.
-Allah is Hearing and Seeing.
-2. Those of you who estrange their wives by equating them with their mothers—they are not their mothers.
+Allah is Hearing and Seeing.{{< s v="2" >}}  Those of you who estrange their wives by equating them with their mothers—they are not their mothers.
 Their mothers are none else but those who gave birth to them.
 What they say is evil, and a blatant lie.
-But Allah is Pardoning and Forgiving.

-3. Those who estrange their wives by equating them with their mothers, then go back on what they said, must set free a slave before they may touch one another.
+{{< s v="3" >}}  Those who estrange their wives by equating them with their mothers, then go back on what they said, must set free a slave before they may touch one another.
 To this you are exhorted, and Allah is well aware of what you do.

-4. But whoever cannot find the means must fast for two consecutive months before they may touch one another.
+{{< s v="4" >}}  But whoever cannot find the means must fast for two consecutive months before they may touch one another.
 And if he is unable, then the feeding of sixty needy people.
 This, in order that you affirm your faith in Allah and His Messenger.
 These are the ordinances of Allah.
 The unbelievers will have a painful punishment.

-5. Those who oppose Allah and His Messenger will be subdued, as those before them were subdued.
+{{< s v="5" >}}  Those who oppose Allah and His Messenger will be subdued, as those before them were subdued.
 We have revealed clear messages.
 The unbelievers will have a demeaning punishment.